In order to carry out a Cyprus company strike off / Cyprus Company deregistration / deletion, the Cyprus Company:

 2) Any Cyprus Authority may intervene in the process if any of the above procedures is not followed.

-3) Before the elapse of twenty years from the date of the publication in the Official Gazette, the Company’s name can be reinstated by a decision of the Court at the request of the Company, a member or a creditor.
+3) Before the elapse of twenty years from the date of the publication in the Cyprus Official Gazette, the Cyprus Company’s name can be reinstated by a decision of the Court at the request of the Cyprus Company, a member or a creditor.

-4) In case local directors have been appointed by us, it is our firm’s policy that directors should resign prior to the application to the Registrar for the Cyprus Company strike off.
+4) In case local directors have been appointed by us, it is our firm’s policy that directors should resign prior to the application to the Cyprus Registrar of Companies for the Cyprus Company strike off / deregistration / deletion.
 Designated directors who will be signing the relevant documentation should be appointed by existing shareholders.

 Please contact us for a free personal consultation on [email protected].
 All information will be treated in the strictest confidence.